jlpanetta1681/HTTP-Movies-Assignment/README.md

 - **Fork** this repository, then clone your fork.
 - Run `npm install` to download dependencies.
 - Run the server using `npm start`.
-- In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
+- In a separate terminal cd into the `client` folder and run `npm install` to download npm dependencies.
 - Still inside the `client` folder run `npm start` to run the client application.

 ### Task 2: MVP